JPery/node-opendatacc-proxy/README.md

 node app.js
 ```

-In a web browser, type in the address bar localhost:3000/<dataset_name>, for example, if you want the information of al the museum in the city of Cáceres go to: localhost:3000/theater.
-This should be the response:
+In a web browser, type in the address bar localhost:3000/{dataset_name}.
+For example, if you want the information of the theaters in the city of Cáceres go to: localhost:3000/theater.
+This is the response:

 ```json
 [